 Land conservation projects are, at their core, sophisticated real estate transactions.
-This workshop is specifically intended for non-attorneys and will acquaint participants with basic real estate concepts, legal elements of real estate transactions and outline the acquisition process from property identification through title searches and related due diligence to closing.
-Emphasis will be placed on basic legal terminology, possible pitfalls and practical advice.
+This workshop is specifically intended for beginners and will acquaint participants with basic real estate concepts, legal elements of real estate transactions, and outline the acquisition process from property identification through title searches and related due diligence to closing.
+Emphasis will be placed on basic legal terminology, possible pitfalls, and practical advice.
 The topics will include: types of ownership and how interests in property can be held by different people; title searches, title insurance, and problems; liens and encumbrances; surveys and legal descriptions; due diligence and liability; letters of intent, purchase contracts, options, and rights of first refusal; basic information on deeds, conservation easements and other documents; and closing and recording.

 This session will take a hard look at one state’s journey to curtail syndicated conservation easement tax abuse and reform its tax incentive program using certification and pre-approval of holder and easement processes, and how these solutions can be used in the fight against current syndication abuse.
 Presenters will shed light on lessons learned (and learning) for the good of the greater conservation community during the years’ long journey including: the impact of syndicated conservation transactions on your organization, from conservation community confusion and donor distrust to orphaned or neglected easements and fee land divestiture; how to repair harm to landowners, how to rebuild trust in land trusts and conservation tools, and how to manage neglected easements and landscapes along the way.